woodjazz/woodjazz.github.io/index.md

 - [momohome](/samples/momohome/momohome.html)
 - [planet](/samples/planet/planet.html)

->For some samples you can move and rotate the camera around:
+>For loader, momo and momoanimations you can move and rotate the camera around:

 >- Press the [F key] over object.
 This will center the view on the selected point.
 - Press the [C key] over object.
 This will center the view on the object's center.